David was raised on the

 In 2018 David was

-invited back as the Director of Golf at Riverside Oaks to where it all began.
+invited back as the Golf Operations Manager at Riverside Oaks to where it all began.

 These days Riverside Oaks has 2 x 18-hole Championship courses which sit in